SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 <!--endintro-->

 Technical debt can occur for all kinds of reasons.
 The most common is when you take a shortcut or implement a hack to get a feature out quickly.
-Sometimes this is because, as a team (including the Product Owner), you've made a conscious decision o take this shortcut because, for example, you need a cut-down version of the feature urgently, or in other cases because of an open bug in a library you depend on.
+Sometimes this is because, as a team (including the Product Owner), you've made a conscious decision to take this shortcut because, for example, you need a cut-down version of the feature urgently, or in other cases because of an open bug in a library you depend on.

 Code that is hard to understand after reading it multiple times or a single method that spans multiple screens is also considered to be Technical Debt.